kwgch/claude_code_cluster/instruction.md

 ### Phase 2: Task Assignment Commands (Manager's Toolkit)

 As the manager, you will assign tasks to worker panes.
 Always include clear instructions and reporting requirements.

+#### ⚠️ Critical Communication Rule
+**ALWAYS end tmux send-keys commands with Enter to confirm the message!**
+- Without Enter, the message sits in the input buffer but is NOT executed
+- Use `&& sleep 0.1 &&` between the message and Enter for stability
+- This applies to ALL inter-pane communications

 #### Manager's Task Assignment Philosophy
 - Break down complex tasks into parallel workstreams